IEC 62196: EE

-Configuration EE is colloquially known as the “CCS1 connector” or “Combo1 connector”, because it is used within the Combined Charging System and extends the type 1 coupler.
+Configuration EE is colloquially known as the “CCS1 connector” or “Combo1 connector”, because it is used within the Combined Charging System and extends the Type 1 coupler.

 Configuration EE is intended to be used with DC charging stations that implement System C according to IEC 61851-23 and PLC communication according to IEC 61851-24 Annex C and ISO 15118-3.
-It is mostly used in the US, where the same technical solution is described by the standard SAE J1772.
+It is mostly used in North America, where the same technical solution is described by the standard SAE J1772.